medinskiy/SwiftUIBLE/README.md

 # SwiftUIBLE
-Bluetooth Low Energy Flux+SwiftUi Scanner
+Bluetooth Low Energy Flux+SwiftUi Scanner like for LightBlue